back2debug/back2debug/README.md

 Hello and thanks for stopping by!

 As an API-focused technical support professional with over 10 years of experience in early-stage SaaS start-ups in the HRTech and FinTech sectors, I excel at data exchange between systems, scaling and optimizing integrations, and digging into complex codebases.
-My skillset encompasses quality assurance, development in Ruby on Rails and Python, and collaborating with Engineering and Product Management to ensure seamless integrations and efficient operations.
-With my action-oriented mindset and results-driven approach, I consistently deliver outstanding outcomes.

-- 🌍  I'm based in New York
-- 🧠  I'm learning Node Go and cybersecurity
+- 🧠  I'm learning Go and cybersecurity
 - 🤝  I'm open to collaborating on interesting projecting!

 ### Skills